ctools/ctools/doc/source/users/tutorials/1dc/howto_ulimit.rst

 How to compute upper limits?
 ----------------------------

-.. admonition:: You will learn ...
+  .. admonition:: What you will learn

-   ... how to **determine the upper flux limit for a source** using the :ref:`ctulimit` tool.
+     You will learn how to **determine the upper flux limit for a source** using the :ref:`ctulimit` tool.

 You determine upper limits for gamma-ray sources using the :ref:`ctulimit` tool.